 - Small lock – Use your own lock for lockers or even your door (this way only you have the key/code as it’s common to use padlocks on doors and lockers in hostels)

 - Passport photos – You’ll need these if you’re planning on extending your visa or going on a visa run.
+(These can be obtained in Thailand but if you don’t want to deal with that, grab them before you come)

 - Utensils – Same as above, tons of places give you plastic utensils, bring your own to help reduce the plastic waste.